 The Annandale Urban Design Guidelines were published in May 2011 as supplemental guidance on the urban design goals for development in Comprehensive Plan amendment [ST10-CW-2CP] for the Annandale Community Business Center (CBC).
 In 2018, following the creation of the Volume I Urban Design Guidelines for all CRDs and CRAs, it was determined the existing Annandale Urban Design Guidelines would be reformatted and updated to become the Volume II District Design Guidelines for Annandale.
-The Volume II District Design Guidelines for Annandale (Guidelines) apply to development proposals for all properties located within the Annandale CRD and, to the greatest extent possible, to the Annandale CBC.
+The Volume II District Design Guidelines for Annandale.
+The Volume II District Design Guidelines for Annandale CRD and, to the greatest extent possible, to the Annandale CBC.
 The Volume II Guidelines reduce redundant text and account for evolving best practices since 2010.